MaxKorbmacher/HBA/README.md

 Interrim conclusion from the model validation: We recommend using corrected brain age estimates, especially in the case of longitudinal analyses.

+## Explainability
+An important advantage of the utilzed GAMs is that their model coefficients can be fairly easily interpreted.
+The degrees of freedom are directly indicative of the polinomial degree of each spline (established for each variable).